 If you lose an employment lawsuit, you may not be entitled to any compensation and could be responsible for covering certain legal costs.
 Consult your attorney about potential risks before filing a lawsuit.

-Can I Sue Someone My Employer Without Hiring a Lawyer?
+Can I Sue My Employer Without Hiring a Lawyer?

 Seek Justice For Yourself Today – Contact Madia Law LLC

-If you’ve experienced workplace injustice, don’t wait to take action.
-Contact Madia Law LLC today for a free consultation.
+If you’ve experienced workplace injustice in the Twin Cities or elsewhere in the state, don’t wait to take action.
+Contact Madia Law LLC today for a consultation.
 Let our experienced team fight for your rights and help you secure the compensation and justice you deserve.

 Call 612-349-2729 or complete a Case Evaluation form